dendi239/algorithms-data-structures/README.md

 ### Strings

-There're few strings algorithms and data structures representing strings.
+There're a few strings algorithms and data structures representing strings.
-They use graph's library much enough, but doesn't have deep design.
-E.g., both of `SuffAutomaton` and `Ukkonen` has methods `Append` and `Contains`, but don't have much in common beside simmilar interface.
+They use graph's library much enough, but don't have deep design.
+E.g., both of `SuffAutomaton` and `Ukkonen` have methods `Append` and `Contains`, but don't have much in common besides similar interface.

 ### Ranges

-This is toy ranges library with convenient operators inspired by ranges library comes in c++20.
+This is toy ranges library with convenient operators inspired by ranges library coming in c++20.

 ## Contributions